 Blue Springs Recreational Area

 Jackson Blue Spring is the heart of this popular county park, located approximately five miles east of Marianna.
-An average of 85 million gallons a day flow from the spring.
+Only one of 17 first-magnitude springs in Florida, it pumps an average of 85 million gallons of fresh water a day to form Merritt’s Mill Pond.
 The headwater area is popular for swimming due to the clear water and shallow bowl around the spring vent.
-Paddle boats are also available for rent.
+Explore the area on a rented paddle boat or kayak.
 The spring emerges from an underwater cave complex that houses two rare species—the Georgia Blind Salamander and Dougherty Plain Cave Crayfish.
 Open-water scuba diving and cave diving require proper permits from the county.
 The Old Spanish Trail passed by Blue Springs and was described many times over the years by Spanish missionaries and officials.
-The park is open during the summer, from July to September.
+The park is open during the summer, from June to September.

 Merritt’s Mill Pond

-This unique 202-acre spring-fed impoundment with crystal clear waters extends from Blue Springs, and is renowned for its trophy Redear (Shellcracker) fishing.
-The pond currently holds the state record for Redear at 4.86 pounds and until recently held the world record fish.
-Throw a line out for largemouth Bass and Bluegill.
-Certified divers can explore Shangri-la, Twin Caves, Hole-in-the-Wall, Gator Hole, and Indian Washtub caverns.
+This unique 202-acre spring-fed pond is filled with crystal clear waters from Jackson Blue Springs, and is renowned for its trophy Redear (Shellcracker) fishing.
+The pond currently holds the state record for Redear at 4.86 pounds and, until recently, held the world record fish.
+Paddlers, anglers and cave divers call this a best kept secret.
+The fresh water is home to great catching, so throw a line out for largemouth Bass and Bluegill.
+Certified cave divers travel internationally to explore the caves.
+Each cave has its own uniqueness, Shangri-la, Twin Caves, Hole-in-the-Wall, Gator Hole, and Indian Washtub caverns.
+Check out the region’s caves here.

 Morrison Springs Park

-Morrison Springs is one of the most popular swimming, snorkeling, and diving spots in northwest Florida and is well-known throughout the southeast.
+Morrison Springs near Ponce de Leon is one of the most popular swimming, snorkeling, and diving spots in northwest Florida and is well-known throughout the southeast.
 The large, sandy-bottomed spring is surrounded by a 161- acre park that is managed by Walton County.
-The spring discharges an average of 48 million gallons of crystal-clear water each day to create a 250-foot-diameter spring pool and a spring run that flows into the Choctawhatchee River.
-There are 3 cavities reported at the bottom of the spring pool, one of which is 300 feet deep.
+The spring pumps an average of 48-million gallons of crystal-clear water each day.
+Specifically, it forms a 250-foot-diameter spring pool and a spring run that flows into the Choctawhatchee River.
+Surprisingly, 3 cavities are at the bottom of the spring pool, one of which is reportedly 300 feet deep.
 The natural floodplain setting is also popular for birding, photography, and nature walks.
 Amenities include a picnic pavilion and restroom facilities.
 A large wheelchair-accessible boardwalk, with an overlook, links the springs to the floodplain along the spring run.

 Pitt Springs Recreation Area